JordanHagan/FireWisdom/README.md

 *"LDA finds topics as a group of words that have high co-occurrences among different documents.
 On the other side, documents from the similar mixture of topics should also be similar, such that they can be described by these topics in a "compact" way.
 So ideally the similarity in the latent topic space would imply the the similarity in both the observed word space as well as the document space - this is where the word "latent" in the name come from."*
 <sub><b>[Source](http://nbviewer.jupyter.org/github/dolaameng/tutorials/blob/master/topic-finding-for-short-texts/topics_for_short_texts.ipynb)</b></sub>

-LDA is the NLP tool I chose to use for the final results of this project.
-It does a better job assigning clearer, easily identifiable topics.
+**LDA is the NLP tool I chose to use for the final results of this project.**  It does a better job assigning clearer, easily identifiable topics.
 This is due to the ability of LDA to find and connects documents through the latent topic space.
+Examples outlining the difference below.

 ### NMF vs LDA
 #### Comparison between the top 10 words for each topic when identified using LDA vs. NMF